devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 |   ⚠    | Important                |

 ## My Sources
 I am basing this guide on a combination of conference talks, blog articles by respected Flutter developers, the official documentation, scientific papers that cover cross-platform mobile development in general and many other sources.
 All sources used in the guide are listed in chapter [_6 References_][refs].
-To put that theoretical knowledge in to practice, I built the Wisgen application [[@faustWisgen2019]](https://github.com/Fasust/wisgen) using the Flutter Framework, the BLoC Pattern [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE), and a four-layered architecture.
+To put that theoretical knowledge into practice, I built the Wisgen application [[@faustWisgen2019]](https://github.com/Fasust/wisgen) using the Flutter Framework, the BLoC Pattern [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE), and a four-layered architecture.

 # 100-The-Flutter-Framework
 ## Introduction